Photo: © Beth Gwinn

 About the Author

 Robert Jordan (1948-2007) wrote one of the most beloved and bestselling series in the history of fantasy, The Wheel of Time, which sold over 14 million copies in North America and many more abroad.
-He taught himself to read when he was four (with the incidental aid of a twelve-years-older brother) and was tackling Mark Twain and Jules Verne by five.
-After graduating from The Citadel, the Military College of South Carolina, with a degree in physics, he served two tours in Vietnam with the U.S. Army, earning the Distinguished Flying Cross, the Bronze Star with "V", and two Vietnamese Crosses of Gallantry.
-A history buff, he also wrote dance and theater criticism.
-In September, 2007, Jordan died from complications of a rare blood disease.
+He taught himself to read when he was four and was tackling Mark Twain and Jules Verne by five.
+After graduating from The Citadel, the Military College of South Carolina, with a degree in physics, he served two tours in Vietnam with the U.S. Army, earning the Distinguished Flying Cross, the Bronze Star with “V,” and two Vietnamese Crosses of Gallantry.
+Jordan died from complications of a rare blood disease.
 He passed away in his birthplace of Charleston, South Carolina, where he lived with his wife, Harriet.